 Nourishment

-At Trico LivingWell, our WELLness Cuisine is much more than just nutritional and dietary appropriate dining to meet an individual’s needs.
+At Trico LivingWell, our WELLness Cuisine is much more than just nutritional and dietary-appropriate dining to meet an individual’s needs.
 It is about bringing back the enjoyment of dining and the curiosity and excitement about food.
-Our creative culinary team works with a registered dietician and nutritional program to curate a 5-week cycle seasonal WELLness menu that not only checks all the correct boxes but also delights your appetite, entices your curiosity, and gives you pleasure in fine and fun dining.
+Our creative culinary team works with a registered dietician and Nutrition Nourishment program to curate a 5-week cycle seasonal WELLness menu that not only checks all the correct boxes but also delights your appetite, entices your curiosity, and gives you pleasure in fine and fun dining.
 Food is much more than nutritional value.
 It is also about the culinary experience that excites our palette and senses.

 Interactive Teppanyaki Grill

-Our WELLness cuisine tastes so good that you will have no idea that healthy dining can be so effortless!
+Our Wellness cuisine tastes so good that you will have no idea that healthy dining can be so effortless!

 1) Community & Support